heroku/react-refetch/README.md

 ### Posting + Refreshing Data

 The two examples above can be combined to post data to the server and refresh an existing `PromiseState`.
-This is a common pattern when a responding to a user action to update a resource and reflect that update in the component.
+This is a common pattern when responding to a user action to update a resource and reflect that update in the component.
 For example, if `PATCH /users/:user_id` responds with the updated user, it can be used to overwrite the existing `userFetch` when the user updates her name:

 ```jsx
 connect(props => ({